 - There are no limits to signed documents, just outstanding signatures.

 - HIPPA-compliant email eligibility.

-If you’re looking for an integrated solution that can increase productivity across your small business, the features and management tools available in the Business Premium plan could be the right choice.
+This is best if you’re looking for an integrated solution that can increase productivity across your small business.
+The features and management tools available in the Business Premium plan could be the right choice.

-Above the Business Premium plan is the Premium Security Office 365 plan, which includes everything in the Online Essentials and Business Premium plans plus:
+Above the Business Premium plan is the Premium Security Office 365 plan.
+It includes everything in the Online Essentials, and Business Premium plans plus:

 - Advanced email security with compliance and encryption for all your mailboxes in your organization.

 - Additional security and compliance with email archiving features on your mailboxes.